I Discovered My Strengths and You Should Find Yours Too

 MY LAKE SUPERIOR TURNING POINT

-Here’s the funny thing: my wife Michelle has never thought any of those "best in class" assessments accurately revealed the essence of Steve Borsch.
+Here’s the funny thing: my wife, Michelle, had never thought any of those "best in class" assessments I described above as ones that accurately revealed the essence of Steve Borsch.
 It wasn't until my executive coaches, George Johnson and Jeff Staggs, had me buy a $35 book and take the online test that comes with it when I was with them up at George's cabin on Lake Superior.
 The book?
 Marcus Buckingham’s Now Discover Your Strengths and the online test it comes packaged with, delivered online by the Gallup organization.

 When I came back from George’s Lake Superior place (now nearly 16 years ago) having my printed assessment results in my hands, I sat down with Michelle and read her the five paragraphs which laid out my top five strengths.
 When I finished, she grinned and exclaimed, “Steve, that is THE best description of EXACTLY who you are that I’ve ever heard!”